graphicsfuzz/get-image-spv/README.md

 2. Install dependencies (NOTE: please update the README if need be!):
    * GLFW3
    * GLM
-   * the platform vulkan drivers
+   * Vulkan-capable drivers for your platform
    * [For Windows] Visual Studio

 On Debian / Ubuntu: